benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 If you like to scribble, draw, design, plan or theorise on things such as:

  * Thoughts about how a component, piece of equipment, or phenomenon might work.
- * A breakdown of some process or pattern into managable steps, items or sub-tasks
+ * A breakdown of some process or pattern into manageable steps, items or sub-tasks

 then programming may be for you.
 <br/>